robo-advisor-lab/Portfolio_Optimizers/README.md

 - **Custom Gym Environment**: The `Portfolio` environment simulates real-world trading conditions, including fees, slippage, and liquidity constraints.
 - **Training and Testing Split**: Historical prices are split into a 66% training set and a 33% testing set to evaluate model generalization.
 - **Parameter Grid Search**: Conducts grid search for optimal portfolio rebalancing frequency using normalized returns as the performance metric.
 - **Sortino Ratio Calculation**: Calculates Sortino ratios to assess risk-adjusted returns, providing a more accurate evaluation for downside volatility.
+A Sortino ratio objective loss function is calculated at each timestep which compares the current portfolio composition with the Sortino ratio optimized target composition.
+The RL agent is trained to make actions, i.e. trades, which would decrease the distance between the current and target compisition, making those trades periodically..

 ### Rebalancing Frequency Optimization: